 Two types of schedule mode are offered: "Always" and "Only during time frame".
-You can set up the time frame according to your requirements or you can choose "Always" to allow the Micro SD/SDHC Card Recording to be activated all the time.
-Or select a set of schedules from the time frame blank, check specific weekdays and set up the start time (hour:minute) and time period (hour:minute) to activate the Micro SD/SDHC Card Recording in certain time frames.
+You can set up the time frame according to your requirements or you can choose "Always" to allow the Micro SD/SDHC Card Recording or Network Share Recording to be activated all the time.
+Or select a set of schedules from the time frame blank, check specific weekdays and set up the start time (hour:minute) and time period (hour:minute) to activate the recording in certain time frames.
 The setting range for the time period hour is from 0 to 168.